 Its hard to find affordable graphic designers.
-If you find one, make sure you hang onto them. (save their contact information)
+If you discover one, make sure you hang onto them. (save their contact information)

 They very valuable and will be needed many times as your business grows.

 If you personally have the skills, making the logo and banner yourself is cost-effective, but please make sure the end result looks awesome and fits in with your branding and target audience.

 In the end, it's better not to have a banner, than to have one that looks crappy.
 The shop owner picture should be your smiling face, not your dog or some other random image.

 Use your featured items row, display your best-converting items here.

 I talked about this earlier in the article.
 Make sure to utilize the featured items row.

 Think with me for a second.
-(Google Analytics is good for this next step)
+(Google Analytics is useful for this next step)

 What is the path customers take when finding your shop?